-- (1) Any pre-existing right of permanency of tenure in the WA Public Sector is not affected by this Agreement, but nothing in this Agreement shall prevent a practitioner from relinquishing permanency in accordance with the provisions of this Agreement. - (2) Practitioners shall retain accrued and pro rata entitlements to sick leave, long service leave, conference and overseas study leave, and other benefits as agreed between the Employer and the Association, as at the date of effect of this Agreement.
-Such entitlements shall be paid at the rate of pay applicable at the time the leave is taken.
+- (1) Any pre-existing right of permanency of tenure in the WA Public Sector is not affected by this Agreement, but nothing in this Agreement shall prevent a practitioner from relinquishing permanency in accordance with the provisions of this Agreement. - (2) Practitioners shall retain accrued and pro rata entitlements to sick leave, long service leave, conference and overseas study leave, and other benefits as agreed between the employer and the Association, as at the date of effect of this Agreement.
+Entitlements accrued under the previous agreement shall be transferred across as a percentage of a weekly entitlement at the time of accrual and entitlements shall be paid at the rate of pay applicable at the time the leave is taken.